Chinese New Year 2026 in Thailand: Dates, Locations and Festivities

-The Chinese New Year in Thailand in 2025
+Chinese New Year 2026 Dates in Thailand

 Chinese New Year is an annual celebration that occurs in February, with a date that varies from year to year.
 While the specific date is not fixed, what remains certain is the joyous celebration that spans at least two days.

-The dates of Chinese New Year in Thailand.
+Chinese New Year Dates in Thailand

 The entire Chinese community in Thailand eagerly anticipates this significant occasion, which symbolizes a family reunion.
 Numerous rituals precede the momentous date, drawing many people to the temples.